 - Internal condoms are not as effective external condoms in preventing pregnancy and not as easy to use correctly.

 When used correctly and every time, condoms are 98% effective in preventing pregnancy.
 This means that among couples who use condoms perfectly for 1 year, only 2 out of 100 will become pregnant.

 Correct or perfect use of condoms involves:

 - using a condom every time you have sex

-- putting a condom on the penis before it touches the vaginal area
+- putting a condom on before the penis touches the vaginal area

-- the penis not touching the woman's vaginal area after the condom is taken off.
+- the penis not touching the vaginal area after the condom is taken off.

 - not using a condom every time

 - the condom partly or completely slipping off the penis.

 Slipping off happens more often than breaking, usually when a condom is too large and when lubricant is put inside the condom or on the penis before putting on a condom.